arainho/awesome-api-security/README.md

 [SOAP Security Vulnerabilities and Prevention](https://www.neuralegion.com/blog/top-7-soap-api-vulnerabilities/) | SOAP Security: Top Vulnerabilities and How to Prevent Them
 [API and microservice security](https://portswigger.net/burp/vulnerability-scanner/api-security-testing/guide-to-api-microservice-security) | A guide from PortSwigger: What is API and microservice security?
 [Strengthening Your API Security Posture](https://42crunch.com/knowledge-series/strengthening-api-security-posture/) | Strengthening Your API Security Posture – Ford Motor Company
+[The Fault in Our Stars](https://www.tenchisecurity.com/blog/thefaultinourstars) | Security Implications of AWS API Gateway Lambda Authorizers and IAM Wildcard Expansion